MagnaniMarta/Fire-Communities-Magnani-et-al/README.md

 # Fire-Communities-Magnani-et-al
 This repository provides the code to model plant-fire relationship in the Mediterranean, tropical and boreal communities, as in Magnani et al.

-# Summay
+# Summary

 This program models the dynamics of communities in fire prone environments.
-It includes 3 vegetation types that have differet flammability (L), fire response (R), growth rate (c) and mortality rate (m).
+It includes 3 vegetation types that have different flammability (L), fire response (R), growth rate (c) and mortality rate (m).
 The model represents the time series of fractional vegetation cover (b) of the 3 plant types.
-The deterministic succession of plant (Tilman,ecology 1994) is perturbed by stochastic fires.
+The deterministic succession of plant (Tilman - Ecology, 1994) is perturbed by stochastic fires.
 Fire is represented as a non-stationary Poisson process, with average fire return time, 'tf'.
 The average fire return time depends on plant cover and flammability, leading to a fire-vegetation feedback.